-In recent years I’ve experienced almost daily headaches, which I’ve come to live with.
-I also experience chronic migraines, with attacks anywhere between two and six days a week.
-The average at the moment is closer to four or five a week.
-The migraines themselves involve severe eye pain, visual aura, tinnitus, pressure in the head and nausea, plus postdrome after many attacks.
+In recent years, ever since my 2015 surgery that sent my health downhill, I’ve experienced chronic migraines, with attacks on average 5 days a week.
+The migraines themselves involve severe eye pain first and foremost, visual aura, sometimes tinnitus, pressure in the head and nausea, plus postdrome after many attacks.
 I’ve also had cluster headaches (very unpleasant) and an episode recently that was too strange to easily explain.

 I don’t think I could cope without the use of prescription Sumatriptan.
 I’m also in the early stages of trialling Amitriptyline for nerve damage-related issues; this drug is also used for migraine prophylaxis, though whether it can minimally reduce the frequency of my migraines is yet to be seen.
 The time lost from migraines is significant and it has a knock-on effect to mental health.